betaflight/betaflight.com/docs/archive/DSHOT-ESC-Protocol.md

 Read here to Learn exactly what firmware issues and features are being worked on: https://github.com/betaflight/betaflight/issues?q=is%3Aissue+is%3Aclosed+sort%3Aupdated-desc

 The Latest Development version of the Configurator is recommended.
-Link on [Home page](https://github.com/betaflight/betaflight/wiki).

 ### Some known limitations are: